Parq254/Craigslist-Analysis/README.md

 ```
 df_from_csv.dtypes.unique() #Display unique data types
 ```
-//ggghh
+Create a table name from CSV file name and convert it to be table name allowed by slite3 documentation.
 ```
 def get_table_name(csv_file):
-#Create a table name from CSV file name and convert it to be table name allowed by slite3 documentation.

 # when in CSV file name there are letters too
     regex = re.compile('[^a-z]')
     table_name = csv_file.split("/")[-1].split(".")[0]
     table_name = regex.sub('', table_name)
 # when in CSV file name there aren't any letters
     if table_name == '':
         for i in range(10):
             table_name += random.choice(string.ascii_lowercase)